NataliaDiaz/rrr-xai/README.md

-# rrr-xai
+# RRR-XAI: Right for the Right Reasons EXplainable Artificial Intelligence
-Right for the Right Reasons EXplainable Artificial Intelligence
+A MSCA Postdoctoral Fellowship Project by Natalia Díaz-Rodríguez